 6- TEACH AND PRACTICE MUSIC CONCEPTS

 How about using the bands to teach music concepts?
-Here’s some easy ways to implement them into your core curriculum lessons.
+Here’s some easy ways to teach core curriculum lessons with Connect-A-Stretchy Bands.

 Show pitch as students sing songs or in listening activities.